Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 As you probably noticed, the eye has a difficult time deciphering any one element of a diamond, such as Color, in this case.

-As another example, the Color of this H graded diamond with SI2 Clarity in a 14K white gold setting looks identical to the Color of this I graded diamond with SI2 Clarity in a similar setting, but the price of the H graded diamond is nearly 8% more.
+As another example, the Color of this H graded diamond with SI2 Clarity in a 14K white gold setting from James Allen looks identical to the Color of this I graded diamond with SI2 Clarity in a similar setting, but the price of the H graded diamond is nearly 8% more.
 Even an expert would have a hard time noticing the Color difference under 10x magnification.

 In general, we recommend the J Color for white gold solitaire rings and K or L Color for yellow gold solitaire rings.
 We strongly encourage viewing the diamond closely and asking an expert for assistance.
 It could save you hundreds or even thousands of dollars in an area that will likely go unnoticed to the naked eye.